Vyral/sandy-eagon-blog/_drafts/how-we-avoid-impulse-and-buyers-remorse-as-a-buyer.md

 title: "How We Avoid Impulse and Buyer's Remorse"
 tags:
   - Buyer Tips
-excerpt: Have you ever made an impulsive decision and later realized you forgot to consider a number of important things?
-This is a notion a lot of buyers in our market are afraid of when a house is listed for sale and multiple offers seem to appear within minutes.
+excerpt: "Have you ever made an impulsive decision and later realized you forgot to consider a number of important things?
+Many buyers just like you are afraid of this when a house is listed for sale and multiple offers seem to appear within minutes.
+This is what we help our buyers avoid.
+The last thing I want is for you to have buyer's remorse when you make such a big purchase."
 enclosure:
 pullquote: Finding the right home in this impulsive market comes down to being purposeful.
 enclosure_type: video/mp4